HoolyPanda/SheduleBot/README.md

 ## Dis
 Simplebot
 ## Notes
-Vk autentification token should be in file token.token
+Vk autentification token should be in file ./token.token
 ___